Joshfairhead/Obsidian/Omnicient/Computer Sci/Svelte.md

 `{#each}` - for loops

 Updating the DOM;
-`description.push` - this will push 'description' into an array but will n
+`description.push` - this will push 'description' into an array but will not update the DOM.
+Instead use an = sign so that updates can register.

 ### Articles
 - [Svelte kit and Tailwind](https://levelup.gitconnected.com/how-to-use-svelte-kit-with-tailwind-css-jit-just-in-time-compilation-bc04c0c9ec17) [[Tailwind]]